 How Team Scores Are Calculated in Gymnastics Competitions

+In gymnastics, team competitions are about more than just individual routines.
 In team gymnastics, every routine contributes a single number to the team total, but that number comes from a dual scoring system.
 Each gymnast’s routine is evaluated using two key components:

 Final Routine Score Formula: